CBSE Class 9 Science, Sound: Chapter notes (Part-II)

 Here you will get the CBSE Class 9 Science: Sound - Chapter Notes (Part-II).
 This part is in continuation with the ‘Sound - Chapter Notes (Part-I)’ In this part you will get a brief explanation of the remaining topics of the chapter.

 In this article you will get the CBSE Class 9 Science, Sound: Chapter notes (Part-II).
-This part is continuation of the part-I of Sound: Chapter notes where we discussed about Sound, its production, propagation and other relevant topics.
+This part is a continuation of the part-I of Chapter Notes on Sound where we discussed about Sound, its production, propagation and other relevant topics.

 In this part all remaining topics have been covered.

 Main topics covered in this part of CBSE Class 9 Science, Sound: Chapter Notes, are:

 - Applications of Ultrasound

 These chapter notes are prepared by the subject experts to bring you a crisp and brief explanation of all important topics so as to make your learning easy and organized.
 At the end of the notes you can try the questions asked from the discussed set of topics.
 These questions will help you to track your preparation level and get a hold on the subject.

 - Phenomenon of hearing back our own sound is called an echo.